liusida/gpuVoxels-dg-installation/README.md

 ```
 It means all GPUs are busy running others' tasks, you will need to try this another time.
 You can use `squeue` to see the waiting queue. `Ctrl+C` to abort waiting.

-4. Prepare for running.
+4. Once you have been assigned a node, you can prepare for running.
 Tell the program to copy newest executables and use Sida's environment.

 ```bash
 [yourNetID@dg-gpunode04 ~]$ cd scratch/gpuVoxels-dg-installation